raoul2000/yii2-workflow/guide/about-workflows.md

 for instance validate that the attribute `tags` is not empty when the post model *enter status {Post3Workflow/ready}*, or as soon as the post *enter workflow {Post3Workflow}*.

-The helper class *WorkflowScenario* can help you with scenario names, and if you favorite IDE includes a nice auto-completion feature writting scenario name may become a real pleasure (more or less).
+The helper class *WorkflowScenario* is here tp assist you with scenario names, and if you favorite IDE includes a nice auto-completion feature writting scenario name may become a real pleasure (more or less).

-Let's rewrite our validation rules using *WorkflowScenario* :
+Let's rewrite our validation rules using the *WorkflowScenario* helper:

 ```php
 use raoul2000\workflow\validation\WorkflowValidator;